-U.S., international, emerging markets and real estate equity securities
+U.S., international, emerging markets and other exchange-traded funds

-The fair value of investments in U.S., international, emerging markets and real estate equity securities are primarily determined using either quoted prices in active markets or the calculated net asset value.
+The fair value of investments in U.S., international, emerging markets and other exchange-traded funds are primarily determined using either quoted prices in active markets or the calculated net asset value.
 The values for underlying investments are fair value estimates determined by external fund managers based on operating results, balance sheet stability, growth, and other business and market sector fundamentals.
 The investments in Level 2 may be redeemed or liquidated on a daily basis with no notice.